 COSP grew out of the visionary pursuits of a local judge who, in 1974 began using community based sentencing as a meaningful alternative to fines, which were becoming an ineffective deterrent to shoplifting.
 What has evolved from the concepts and endeavors of many volunteers is a comprehensive response to many justice programs.

 COSP offers programs for youth that support prevention, youth court diversion, addresses criminogenic risk/needs for youth on a probation order, and manages community service orders for adults on a probation order.
 We receive funding from several sources:

 - Self-Esteem Enhancement & Development (SEED) and Youthreach are funded by the United Way of Hasting Prince Edward.
 Their generosity has provided opportunities for marginalized youth to learn and discuss issues important to them.

-- Positive Alternative Student Support (PASS) is funded by the Ministry of Children and Youth Services (MCYS) in partnership with the Hastings Prince Edward District School Board (HPEDSB).
+- Positive Alternative Student Support (PASS) is funded by the Ministry of Children, Community and Social Services (MCCSS) in partnership with the Hastings Prince Edward District School Board (HPEDSB).

 - We offer a PASS program at both our Belleville and Trenton sites.

-The following programs are also funded by MCYS:
+The following programs are also funded by MCCSS:

 - Extrajudicial Measures – Pre-charge Diversion

 - Extrajudicial Sanctions – Post-charge Diversion

 - Quintac Attendance Centre – Youth Justice Services